LONDON, ONTARIO – This week we bring you a new work of short fiction . . . OFF THE HOOK.

 “The sexual fit is pretty straightforward,” Marie said.
 “It takes about two seconds to figure out where the different parts go and what feels nice.
 But I think I finally understand that it works best as a crown, not a foundation.”

 Thunderstruck, Scott sat back in his seat, raising a hand to his brow and loudly exhaling – all of which could have been construed as signs of disappointment – but the only word he said was, “Good.”
 And then, “Thank God.”
-He had to breathe deeply again and then added, “I guess that explains the tea.”
+He suddenly had to breathe deeply again.
+Not knowing how to approach or take hold of this shattering new reality, he touched instead on a strictly supplemental mystery.
+“I guess that explains the tea.”

 “It sure does,” laughed Marie.
 “And you wouldn’t believe some of the crazy stuff I’m eating.
 I’ve developed like this mania for custard.
 And spinach all of a sudden.
 But not with the custard.”